Skip to content

 Here’s an example:

-Write a bullet-pointed list that includes electrician job responsibilities and day-to-day duties of the role.
-To ensure you’re not forgetting anything, ask yourself the following questions:
+Write a bullet-pointed list that includes any job responsibilities and day-to-day duties of the role.
+Ask yourself the following questions:

-• What type of jobs does your electrical business primarily take on (e.g., residential, commercial, industrial)?
+What type of jobs does your electrical business primarily service (e.g., residential, commercial, industrial)?

 3. Qualifications and skills

-Include any qualifications that applicants need to be eligible for your position.
+Include any professional qualifications or certifications that applicants need for eligibility.
 For example, a journeyman electrician needs a certain level of experience and a journeyman electrician license before legally working.

 Here are some possible electrician job requirements and qualifications to consider: